Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Encoder-Only Predictive Coding: Cross-Circuit Latent Dynamics and Learning

 Within an MPC architecture, each individual stream, arranged in a heterarchical or hierarchical structure, follows a variational free energy (VFE) \cite{friston2005theory,friston2008hierarchical,friston2010free} gradient flow that is driven by at least one other stream.
-In this work, we take this to mean that one stream, driven by a particular view of the sensory stimulus (at one scale/resolution, e.g., a foveal view), seeks to predict the activity values of another stream that is driven by a different yet complementary view of the same stimulus (e.g., another view but possibly at a different scale/resolution, e.g., a peripheral view).
+In this work, we take this to mean that one stream, driven by a particular view of the sensory stimulus (at one scale/resolution, e.g., a foveal view), seeks to predict the activity values of itself as well as another stream that is driven by a different yet complementary view of the same stimulus (e.g., another view but possibly at a different scale/resolution, e.g., a peripheral view).
 Based on the sensory views produced by the saccades in Section \ref{sec:sensory_saccades}, the MPC architecture will consist of several ``foveal'' neuronal streams, ``parafoveal'' streams, and ``peripheral'' streams that seek to predict one another, resulting in a message passing scheme combining intra-stream message passing (internally-communicated mismatch signals) and inter-stream message passing (mismatches between streams).
-For a general architecture made of $V = C + F + P$ streams (all are assumed to have the same number of $L$ layers and $\ell = 0$ indexes the sensory input layer), with $v$-th stream composed of synaptic parameters $\Theta^v = \{ \mathbf{W}^{\ell,v}, \Sigma^{\ell,v}, \mathbf{A}^{\ell,v,1}, \mathbf{R}^{\ell,v,1}, \Sigma^{\ell,v,1}_C ,...,\mathbf{A}^{\ell,v,V}, \mathbf{R}^{\ell,v,V}, \Sigma^{\ell,v,V}_C \}^L_{\ell=1}$, the resulting free energy functional for the $v$-th stream—which tries to predict the latent representations of any other stream ($q \neq v$) as well as possibly itself ($v=q$)—is given by: